J. Anoop Seelin: Vocal performance

-His first vocal performance "Yaro yaro nannavalu yaro..." in the movie Ondagona Baa, followed by hit songs from movies like Sarvabhoma, Madana, Dharma, Janapada, Nenapirali, Sixer, and Thaballi.
+His first vocal performance "Yaaro Yaaro" in the movie Ondagona Baa, followed by songs from movies like Sarvabhoma, Madana, Dharma, Janapada, Nenapirali, Sixer, and Thaballi.

 Music composition

 Seelin debuted as a composer with the film Gooli, followed by work on Eddelu Manjunatha.
 Subsequent projects included I Am Sorry Mathe Banni Preethsona, which received critical acclaim for its background score, and Sidlingu.
 For the final score, he won the Karnataka State Film Award for Best Music Director.

 Other notable films in his career include Madarangi and Aatagara.
 Seelin continues to contribute to Kannada cinema, composing music across a range of genres.

 Awards and recognition

 Anoop Seelin has received numerous awards for his versatile singing.

 The Government of Karnataka announced the Karnataka State Film Awards for 2010–11; Seelin was named Best Music Director for composing music for the movie Sidlingu.
 The jury was headed by the noted Kannada movie director Sunil Kumar Desai.